leticiaseixas/wai-list-of-courses/content/index.md

   repository: leticiaseixas/wai-list-of-courses
   path: content/index.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
 permalink: /list-of-courses/   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr
 # NEW: 3 navigation lines below are only needed for multi-page resources where you have previous and next at the bottom.
 If so, un-comment them; otherwise delete these lines.
 # navigation:
-  # previous: /path/to/previous/file/
+  # previous: /teach-advocate/course-list/@@
-  # next: /path/to/next/file/
+  # next: /teach-advocate/course-list/@@
-# @@SLH To Do: figure out if need to add lang here, too, and if this replaces "order" from older resources?

-ref: /   # Translators, do not change this
+ref: /teach-advocate/course-list/   # Translators, do not change this
-changelog: /@@/changelog/
+changelog: /teach-advocate/course-list/changelog/  # NEW: set up a changelog so it's ready for later
 acknowledgements: /teach-advocate/course-list/acknowledgements/  # NEW: delete if don't have a separate acknowledgements page.
 And delete it in the footer below.

 description:  # NEW: add a 150ish-character-description for social media   # translate the description
-image: /content-images/wai-@@repo/social.png  # NEW: image for social media
+# image: /content-images/wai-course-list/social.png  # NEW: image for social media (leave commented out if we don't have a specific one for this reource)
-feedbackmail: wai@w3.org  # NEW: delete this line if it’s an EOWG resource (the default is wai-eo-editors@w3.org)

-# NEW: Footer below has several options, and not all will be relevant for specific pages.
-(Ask Shawn if questions.)

 # In the footer below:
 # Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.